OCA/l10n-belgium/l10n_be_mis_reports/README.rst

 * Belgium Profit & Loss
 * Belgium Balance Sheet
+* Belgium VAT Declaration

 To obtain correct results, the account codes prefixes must match the official Belgium chart of account.
+The tags on the belgian taxes must be set (account_tax_template.xml from odoo/addons/l10n_be).

 Usage
 =====